NC256/Duplicate-Frame-Detector/README.md

 I want to talk for a second about my third assumption.
 The one where I said that "comparing" two colors was a straightforward concept.
 Turns out, it's really not.
 And the way I was going about it (the absolute difference of individual RGB values in a PNG file) is really really not the way to go.

 I have now realized that what I really wanted was to calculate the *perceptual* difference between two frames, pixels, or colors.
 What I really wanted was a LAB colorspace, which, according to Wikipedia, are designed to be *perceptually uniform*.
 RGB representations are, as far as I can tell, not suitable for this goal.
+The CIELAB equations looked [tenuous](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) to calculate, so I decided to go with [Oklab](https://bottosson.github.io/posts/oklab/#the-oklab-color-space), which came with it's [own conversion code](https://bottosson.github.io/posts/oklab/#the-oklab-color-space).

+Making sure my code was working properly here was difficult to try and verify.
+I had to normalize my color values to 0..1 to put them through the code, and then I would get back out floating point values.
+And Lab colorspaces don't seem to have limits?
+[Wikipedia](https://en.wikipedia.org/wiki/CIELAB_color_space) tells me that the `L` is bounded but the `a` and `b` are not.
+I "denormalized" them back into the 16 bit space I was working with, though as I write this now I'm not even sure that was the correct idea.
+In order to see any of the results I was getting I needed to put the color data back into a PNG.
+Which doesn't make a ton of sense, since the rendering pipeline on my computer has no idea the values are in the new colorspace.

+I'm relatively certain I got the code working correctly in the end.
+I went to town with my new color values, started calculating differences, tallying them into spreadsheets...and sadly I ran into all the same problems I had in attempt #2.

 # Where to go next?